pimoroni/unicorn-hat/examples/hat/weather-icons/README.md

-# animated weather icons for the unicorn-hat
+# Animated weather icons for the unicorn-hat

-handmade weather animations for unicorn-hat made by pimoroni. each animation is made of 8-16 handmade mini-mini pictures, combined to a sprite.
+Handmade weather animations for unicorn-hat made by pimoroni. each animation is made of 8-16 handmade mini-mini pictures, combined to a sprite.

-please use a diffuser for best quality of the animations and for your own safety of course too.
+Please use a diffuser for best quality of the animations and for your own safety of course too.

-draw_animation(image) is same as in the 'show-png' example but put into a tiny little function.
+`draw_animation(image)` is same as in the 'show-png' example but put into a tiny little function.

-put in your image object and you're done.
+Put in your image object and you're done.

 [pimoroni's show-png example](https://github.com/pimoroni/unicorn-hat-hd/blob/master/examples/show-png.py "pimoroni's show-png example")

-the draw_animation() function will loop through all images in the sprite and it will look like a tiny animation.
+The `draw_animation()` function will loop through all images in the sprite and it will look like a tiny animation.
 Awesome !!

-you can change the 'fps' with changing the 'cycle_time' variable (0.25 is very smooth)
+You can change the 'fps' by changing the `cycle_time` variable (0.25 is very smooth)

-loop() finally loops through all png images in a folder (you might guessed it) so you can see all possibilities.
+`loop()` loops through all png images in a folder (you might have guessed it) so you can see all possibilities.

 Usage: